amicable’s top tips for co-parenting after divorce or separation

 Remember it’s about them, not you

-In the beginning it was painful when I had to wave my boys off for a weekend with their Dad.
+In the beginning, it was painful when I had to wave my boys off for a weekend with their Dad.
 I was angry with him at first, as he had left very suddenly and was already in a relationship with a new partner.
 It would have been easy to punish him for hurting me by being difficult about his time with our children.

-My mantra at that time was that it’s about them, not me.
+My mantra at that time was that it was about them, not me.
 They are 50% of both of us.
 Our children need and deserve a good relationship with both of us.
 Whatever I was feeling in the early days, I plastered a smile on my face as they drove off for time at their Dad’s.
 They didn’t need to see my pain or worry about me when they were away.
 They needed to be free to have a strong bond with us both.

 I have always told our boys that it is important to me that they spend time with their Dad, and that they are happy there.